 There has been an increase in RSI due to technology devices.
 For example, in the past, people would read newspapers and magazines, but now it’s become common to get most news and entertainment through electronic devices, such as smartphones and iPads, which require repetitive scrolling.

 RSI can occur in different parts of the body depending on the movement that caused it.
 The strain can be in the fingers, wrists, forearms, elbows, shoulders, neck, waist, legs, or feet.

-Symptoms vary since it can occur in different body parts.
-However, most people with Repetitive Strain Injury will feel some of the following:
+Symptoms vary since a repetitive strain injury can occur in different body parts.
+However, most people with repetitive strain injury will feel some of the following: